mlhartme/maven-dockerbuild-plugin/README.md

 # Maven Dockerbuild Plugin

 This is Maven plugin to build Docker images.
-It'a not intendented to run images (e.g. for testing).
+(It does not provide run functionality.)

 ## Shared builds

 The main features of this plugin is *shared Docker builds*.
-Shared builds means that the Dockerfile (or more precisely: the Docker build context including the Dockerfile) is *not* part of the respective Maven module or projects, i.e. it's not part of the source tree and it's not specified inline in the pom (like the fabric8 plugin allows).
-Instead, the Docker build it loaded from a central, shared location.
+Shared builds means that the Dockerfile (or more precisely: the Docker build context including the Dockerfile) is *not* part of the respective Maven module: it's not part of the source tree and it's not specified inline in the pom (like the fabric8 plugin allows).
+Instead, the Docker build it defined in an artifact;

-We hope to benefit form Shared Docker build because
+the plugin resolved this artifact, unpacks it, and used it to build the image.

+Shared Docker builds help with:
 * simplify maintenance: we just have to updates a small number shared builds instead of a possibly hug number of projects
 * separation: Java developers can concentrate on their Java build - they don't have to care about the best way to build an image for them, they simply reference the latest shared build that fits their framework/setup.
 Otherwise, many developers will probably copy-and-paste